ddewaele/emberjs-crud-rest/README.md

 ### Models

 Models represent the data you want to work with in your application.
+Up until now the data that we worked with was static text embedded in our templates.

 In this Ember.JS application we'll retrieve and store our data (model) form / to a REST server.

-Let's start with a simple example :

-We'll define a Store
+In order to interact with a data store we first need to define it :

 	App.Store = DS.Store.extend({
 	  revision: 12
 	});

-and a Model
+We'll also define our Model :

 	App.Location = DS.Model.extend({
 	    latitude: DS.attr('string'),